unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 </html>
 ```

 It seems that the website is running the [Meteor](https://www.meteor.com/) JavaScript Framework.
-There was actually a very good post on SANS about [Mining Meteor](https://pen-testing.sans.org/blog/2016/12/06/mining-meteor) that we can use on this website.
+There was actually a very good post on SANS about [Mining Meteor](https://pen-testing.sans.org/blog/2016/12/06/mining-meteor) that we can use to our advantage.

 From SANS website I downloaded the [Tampermonkey](https://tampermonkey.net/) plugin, and the [MeteorMiner](https://github.com/nidem/MeteorMiner) script that I used against this website.